 They may be either warm or cool colors or a combination.

-Analogous colors have automatic color harmony because they are adjoining colors.
+Analogous colors have automatic color harmony because they join each other on the color wheel.

-I did this sea shell painting from actual shells that I set up.
+This sea shell painting was done from actual shells.
 Their natural colors were in perfect harmony.

 Make your own color wheel and painting color